twopirllc/pandas-ta/README.md

     * Documentation could always use improvement.
 Can you contribute?

 * ### [Indicator or Feature Requests & Contributions](https://github.com/twopirllc/pandas-ta/issues)
-    * Please be as detailed and concise as possible.
-Links and screenshots and sometimes data samples are welcome.
+    * Please be as detailed as possible.
+Links, screenshots, and sometimes data samples are welcome.
         * You want a new indicator not currently listed.
         * You want an alternate version of an existing indicator.
         * The indicator does not match another website, library, broker platform, language, et al.